ysucomputerclub/constitution/README.md

 President - shall coordinate timely group meetings, prepare agenda for meetings, communicate with the officers and meet with the advisor when it is needed.

-Vice-President - shall assist the President to coordinate timely group meetings, prepare agenda for meetings, communicate with the officers and meet with the advisor when it is needed.
+Vice President - shall assist the President to coordinate timely group meetings, prepare agenda for meetings, communicate with the officers and meet with the advisor when it is needed.
 Shall preside in the absence of the President.

 Treasurer - shall manage the finances of the YSU Computer Club.
 Shall record income and expenditures and review budgets proposed by the events committee.
 The Treasurer must review each proposed expenditure with the President.
 The Treasurer must advise students wishing to fundraise for YSU Computer Club's activities on best-practices, and is expected to educate themselves and reach out to YSU and the community on such matters.
 The Treasurer must work with the advisor to complete and submit a 990-N every tax year.